fusor/fusor/fusor-ember-cli/README.md

 10. Git commit code
 11. Send pull request.
 CAREFUL: Ensure that you're pull request does not include `deployAsPlugin: false` or the extra app.import() lines.

+## API MOCKS for RHEV and OpenStack

+If you want to use use API mock responses for development only using ember-cli, please apply [this commit](https://github.com/fusor/fusor/commit/367fbb466c2a7a14f1b12c1f3a4ee9f3f15bb6bc).

 ## Prerequisites

 You will need the following things properly installed on your computer.